sensebox/books-v2/en/hilfe/hilfe.md

 ### Questions about the Data transmission

 {% collapse title="I have problems with the transmission of data via wifi.
 What can I do?" %}
-It is possible with some of our Wifi Bees of the type WINC1500 that an old firmware (Version 19.4.4) is installed.
+It is possible with some of our WiFi Bees of the type WINC1500 that an old firmware (Version 19.4.4) is installed.
 This can lead to problems with the data transmission.
 If this is the case, please visit [this help website](../additional-info.md) to refresh the firmware.
 {% endcollapse %}

 ### Questions to the Connection between the senseBox and the Computer